How to keep children safe from accidents

 - Safeguarding in Secondary Education

 Perhaps you feed children on a daily basis, perhaps as part of a wider nursery or playgroup team?
-For more information on proper food hygiene practice, take a look at courses from the Food Hygiene Company, one of our sister companies under the Smart Horizons umbrella:
+For more information on proper food hygiene practice, take a look at our food hygiene courses:

 Until children get older and wiser, we have a responsibility to protect them in situations in which they are vulnerable or lack experience.
 Moreover, we must teach them how to avoid these situations, so that they can carry that knowledge into adulthood and learn good habits.